maniacchallenge/2013/README.md

 ### Setting up your Tablets

 To get the ad-hoc mode running on the Nexus 7, you first have to install [CyanogenMod](http://www.cyanogenmod.org/), then build your [own Kernel](http://source.android.com/source/building-kernels.html) and finally install the [ManetManager](https://github.com/ProjectSPAN/android-manet-manager), written by the [SPAN-Team](https://groups.google.com/forum/#!forum/spandev), but you have to [root your device](https://www.google.de/search?output=search&sclient=psy-ab&q=root%20cyanogenmod%20nexus%207&=&=&oq=&gs_l=&pbx=1) to use it.
 And finally, you have to write an [App](http://developer.android.com) which uses the API.
-We provided a very simple dummy app, so can get an idea of how it can look like/work.
+We provided a very simple dummy app, so you can get an idea of how it can look like/work.

 ## Backbones
 The task of all backbones is to start auctions and report all traffic they notice to the master.
 To accomplish this, they maintain >= 3 connections: